-Man rescued from inside garbage truck in Tampa
+Homeless man dumped into garbage truck makes it out alive in Tampa

 TAMPA, Fla.
 (WFLA) – Firefighters rescued a man who was trapped inside of a garbage truck in Tampa on Wednesday morning.

-Tampa Police Department officers assisted with the rescue at Hillsborough Avenue and Dale Mabry Highway.

-While making rounds, the waste management driver realized a man was calling for help.

-Sometime during his morning route, the man who was sleeping in a dumpster, was deposited into the garbage truck along with the contents of the dumpster.
+At 5:15 a.m. the driver of a Waste Management truck was making rounds and heard a man calling for help.
+The driver realized the screams were coming from his truck.
+Sometime during his morning route, a man who was sleeping in a dumpster, was deposited into the garbage truck along with the contents of the dumpster.

+Tampa Police Department officers and Tampa Fire Rescue crews used heavy equipment to pull the man from the garbage truck, which was parked at a shopping center along Hillsborough Avenue west of Dale Mabry Highway.
+The man was strapped to a stretcher, then hoisted out of the garbage truck, at 6:45 a.m.

 It appears as though the man will be okay.
 He is being evaluated now.